CatherineMeng/main-page/README.md

 I am a Ph.D student in Computer Engineering at University of Southern California under the advisement of professor [Viktor K. Prasanna](https://sites.usc.edu/prasanna/).

-My research interest is accelerating computationally intensive algorithms on various heterogeneous platform.
-I am currently working on accelerating AI learning algorithms on FPGA.
+My research interest is accelerating computationally intensive algorithms on various computing platforms.
+I am currently working on accelerating reinforcement learning algorithms on FPGA.